April 30, 1877– Alice B. Toklas:

 Toklas lived another 20 years after Stein left this world.
 At the end of her life she was broke.
 The family of Stein had claimed the famous paintings and royalties from Stein’s works.
 In those final years, Toklas was plagued with financial difficulties.
 She had no choice after Stein’s heirs took everything, except to write a real memoir.

 Toklas did write about Stein this time (she called Stein “the mother-of-us-all”) in an actual memoir, What Is Remembered (1963).
-Her style, in sharp contrast to Stein’s convolutions, was simple and spare.
+Her style, in sharp contrast to Stein’s convoluted constructions, was simple and spare.
 In What Is Remembered, Toklas relays her fateful first encounter with Stein, conveying with admirably few words the immense, intense mesmerism of that relationship:

 “It was Gertrude Stein who held my complete attention, as she did for all the many years I knew her.
 I knew her until her death, and all these empty ones since then.
 She was a golden brown presence, burned by the Tuscan sun and with a golden glint in her warm brown hair.
 She was dressed in a warm brown corduroy suit.
 She wore a large round coral brooch and when she talked, very little, or laughed, a good deal, I thought her voice came from this brooch.
 It was unlike anyone else’s voice; deep, full, velvety, like a great contralto’s, like two voices.“